 Set-Cookie response header that tells your browser to store a cookie.
 A response may contain as many of these

-Now, if you inspect future requests, you’ll find that this cookie is included in the
+Now, if you inspect future requests, this cookie will be included in the

 Cookie HTTP request header:

 Before we move on, note that there’s a second way to view cookies in your developer tools.
-Simply navigate to the
+Navigate to the

 Console tab, enter the following code, and press enter: